Making great literacy lessons easy. Why join Plazoom?

 Figurative language

-Pupils should be encouraged to use all language devices at their disposal in order to write emotively and make informed choices about which techniques to use where.
 Figurative language such as similes, metaphors and personification can often convey a concept with such imaginative clarity that it leaves a profound impression on the reader.
-While it might not always be appropriate – in formal letters, for example – it can often be absolutely perfect for other text types.

 If you feel your class needs a little revision on metaphors, for example, there’s no need to swim against the tide.
 Save yourself a job by using our writing features challenge mat.

-Emotional language – Hyperbole!
+Emotive language – Hyperbole

-The use of exaggerated statements – hyperbole – is often classed as a form of figurative language but, for these purposes, it probably deserves a section to itself.
-Everyone else uses it, so there is no reason why pupils shouldn’t too.
-When promoting it as a form of emotive language, however, counsel caution.
-If the exaggeration is too blatant or too extreme, it can have the opposite effect to the desired one as the reader won’t believe it.
-The same is true of exclamation marks, incidentally: one is enough and often too many!
+If the exaggeration is too blatant or extreme, it can have the opposite effect to the desired one as the reader won’t believe it.
+The same is true of exclamation marks, incidentally: one is enough and often too many.

 Get an emotional response from rhetorical questions

 Are you looking for other linguistic tricks to teach your class?
-Do you recognise the power of questions when it comes to engaging the reader.
+Do you recognise the power of questions when it comes to engaging the reader?
 Can you imagine how effective rhetorical questions could be, given the right context?
 Then why not urge your pupils to use them?

-With so many options to choose from, every young writer should be able to find some way of using words to connect with the feelings of their audience.
 Fortunately, they have you to guide them towards the effective use of these techniques and generally nurture them towards achieving their innate potential as a writer.
 How rewarding is that?

 Plazoom Resource Characters